If you want to drive super-targeted traffic to your blog, you need to create content which ranks higher in search engines for your targeted keywords.

 What is SEO Content Writing?

 SEO refers to Search Engine Optimization which is a process of affecting the visibility of pages in search engines.
-SEO is necessary to rank higher in search engines as Higher Rankings = More sales.
+SEO is necessary to rank higher in search engines as Higher Rankings = More sales (not necessary though).

 Content writing refers to create a content which is to be read by the users on the web.
 SEO content writing is an art of writing a copy with the main goal to convert your visitors into buyers, subscribers etc. by following SEO practices and considering search engines as the only source of traffic for conversions.